What Are Employee Stock Options and How Do They Work?

 While you might enjoy your job, there aren’t many people who wake every day and go to work just because they like it.
 Unless you’re financially independent, there’s a good chance one of your primary motivations for working is earning a paycheck and benefits.

-With the unemployment rate under 4% in the US, there’s plenty of competition for talented employees.
+With the current hot job market in the US, there's plenty of competition for talented employees.

 - Wages.
 Monetary compensation in the form of a base salary, hourly pay rate, contract payments, commissions, bonuses, and cash contributions to a retirement plan.